270B.12 Disclosure to state, federal, and county authorities.

 Subd.
 3. Request form; named inspector.
 Inspections and disclosures permitted under subdivisions 1, 2, and 10 are allowed only upon written request in a form prescribed by the commissioner and may be made only to the representatives of the agency, body, or commission named in the written request as the individuals who are to inspect or receive the returns or return information on behalf of the agency, body, or commission.

 Subd.
-4. Department of public safety.
-The commissioner may disclose return information to the department of public safety for the purpose of and to the extent necessary to administer section 270.73.
+4. Department of Public Safety.
+The commissioner may disclose return information to the Department of Public Safety for the purpose of and to the extent necessary to administer section 270C.725.

 Subd.
 5. Protection of returns from IRS or other states.
 Disclosure of returns and return information received by the commissioner from the Internal Revenue Service or another state or received by the Internal Revenue Service or another state from the commissioner is governed by the law applicable to the Internal Revenue Service or state that more stringently protects the information from disclosure.

 Subd.
-6. Department of revenue employees; attorney general.
-Returns and return information may be open to inspection by or disclosure to an employee of the department of revenue and the attorney general for the purpose of and to the extent necessary to administer tax laws.
+6. Department of Revenue employees; attorney general.
+Returns and return information shall be open to inspection by or disclosure to an employee or agent of the department of revenue and the attorney general only for the purpose of and to the extent necessary to administer tax laws.

-(b) The commissioner of revenue may disclose to the lottery division that a retailer owes $500 or more in delinquent taxes as defined in section 270.72, to the extent necessary to administer section 349A.06, subdivision 2.
+(b) The commissioner of revenue may disclose to the Lottery Division that a retailer owes $500 or more in delinquent taxes as defined in section 270C.72, to the extent necessary to administer section 349A.06, subdivision 2.

 Subd.
-9. County assessors; homestead application and income tax status.
-If, as a result of an audit, the commissioner determines that a person is a Minnesota nonresident or part-year resident for income tax purposes, the commissioner may disclose the person's name, address, and social security number to the assessor of any political subdivision in the state, when there is reason to believe that the person may have claimed or received homestead property tax benefits for a corresponding assessment year in regard to property apparently located in the assessor's jurisdiction.
+9. County assessors; homestead application, determination, and income tax status. (a) If, as a result of an audit, the commissioner determines that a person is a Minnesota nonresident or part-year resident for income tax purposes, the commissioner may disclose the person's name, address, and Social Security number to the assessor of any political subdivision in the state, when there is reason to believe that the person may have claimed or received homestead property tax benefits for a corresponding assessment year in regard to property apparently located in the assessor's jurisdiction.